Landlock: unprivileged access control

 close(ruleset_fd);

 If the landlock_restrict_self system call succeeds, the current thread is now restricted and this policy will be enforced on all its subsequently created children as well.
 Once a thread is landlocked, there is no way to remove its security policy; only adding more restrictions is allowed.
-These threads are now in a new Landlock domain, merge of their parent one (if any) with the new ruleset.
+These threads are now in a new Landlock domain, which is a merger of their parent one (if any) with the new ruleset.

 Full working code can be found in samples/landlock/sandboxer.c.